tapaspal9/homepage/_posts/2023-05-17-predicate-ipfe-joc.md

 ---
 layout: post
-title: Computing on Unbounded Data with Predicates
+title: Linear Computations with Predicates Hiding Attributes
 date: 2023-05-17
 description: Evaluating weighted statistics on encrypted medical records — gated by a hidden policy, with no preset bound on data or attribute size.
 The ideas behind unbounded, attribute-hiding predicate IPFE from pairings.
 tags: functional-encryption attribute-based-encryption pairings unbounded